7 Best Diabetes Apps 2026: Complete Guide by a 22-Year T1D Warrior (47 Apps Tested)

 "I use MyFitnessPal only on workout days.
 It helps me understand why my blood sugar drops 4 hours after strength training.
 That pattern was invisible until I started tracking exercise properly."

-🆓 Free: Basic tracking, ads, limited features
+🆓 Free: Basic tracking, ads

 💰 Premium: $9.99/month — expensive but comprehensive